Help for Gymnasts with Diastasis Recti is Here

 gymnasts with diastasis rectiGina Paulhus has been a lifelong gymnast, competing both as a child and as an adult.
 She also has competed in gymnastics with a diastasis recti that she sustained as a result of two emergency abdominal surgeries.

 There are more gymnasts with diastasis recti than you may think.
 Adult gymnasts who are postpartum as well as gymnasts of all ages can be affected.
 Luckily, help is available so that these athletes can get back to the sport they love - safely!
+As a gymnast who had a diastasis recti after abdominal surgery, I am intimately familiar with how challenging it is to do gymnastics with a diastasis - and also how to correct it.
+Read my article about how to correct diastasis recti on Tony Gentilcore's blog.

 How to Measure a Diastasis and the Prevelance of Diastasis Recti

 A medical professional or Postpartum Certified Personal Trainer can tell if you have a diastasis – but what if you don't have access to such a person?
 The good news is you can measure it yourself.
 A diastasis recti is measured by checking the width and depth between the two rectus muscle bellies when barely lifting your head.
-Technically anything over 2.5 finger widths is considered a diastasis (this means a measurement of 2.5 fingers or narrower is normal!).
-A diastasis that is healthy and doesn't need intervention feels like a trampoline to the touch.
-The fingers shouldn't sink in upon testing.
-Checking with fingers is somewhat accurate, but an ultrasound is the gold standard way to test.
+Technically anything over 2.5 finger widths is considered a diastasis (this means a measurement of 2.5 fingers or narrower is normal - although if you are used to being more narrow than that, it might feel wide to you and you might like to do some corrective exercise).

 Diastasis doesn't have to mean the end of gymnastics.
 Help is available!
+Book a Free 15 Minute Discovery Call, or Book a 60 Minute Appointment on My Calendar

 So, what is the problem with having a diastasis, especially in the sport of gymnastics?
 Well, for one, we generate pressure in our abdomen just in daily life in order to protect the spine.
 Of course, in sports and in particular in gymnastics the pressure that is generated in our systems is far greater.
 If the pressure generated inside someone’s body is generated in a poor manner, it can result in hernias and/or doming out of the diastasis, meaning that you may see a bump or ridge in the abdomen especially upon exertion (If you suspect a hernia or your diastasis causes pain, please be seen by your medical provider immediately and before trying any corrective exercises).